ay.eye.ay

 Zavé dances dressed in neon yellow and pinks reaching an arm up towards a white winter sky with their head tilted back looking up

-Commissioned by ATM Magazine to consider the theme of observance — in many manifestations from ritual to surveillance — I made a short dance film, ay.eye.ay, for ATM Issue 2: Observance with the collaboration of filmmaker Tatyana Tenenbaum.
-Enter through the portal of ATM Issue 2: Observance, which is presented as a virtual altar, and find my film among the many objects under the editor’s note.
+Commissioned by ATM Magazine to consider the theme of observance — in many manifestations from ritual to surveillance — this short dance film, ay.eye.ay, was made for ATM Issue 2: Observance in collaboration with filmmaker Tatyana Tenenbaum.
+Enter through the portal of ATM Issue 2: Observance, which is presented as a virtual altar, and find the film among the many objects under the editor’s note.

 I’m grateful that this dance film gets to live on the same altar with art works, fiction, and essays by Mariana Pealoza Morales, Daonne Huff, James Anderson, Aliya Bhatia, Ceyenne Doroshow, Greer Gibney, Amalle Dublon & Sandra Wazaz.
 The issue ends with a collective altar created by a public chorus.